 Here’s a catch-22: The best SEO experts don’t have time to work on their own websites, so you might not find them through a simple Google search!
 Try asking other lawyers in your network for a referral to someone who specializes in SEO for law firms.

 What to look for when hiring an SEO consultant for your law firm

 At the very least, when talking to potential SEO experts, they should be mentioning the foundations that we described in this guide.
-Ask them about the role of content, backlinks and technical SEO, and for examples of their experience.
+Ask them about the role of content, backlinks, and technical SEO, and for examples of their experience.
 Finally, be sure to check their references, particularly from other law firms.
-They need to understand the industry and the particular pain points that potential clients have when looking for your law firm’s services.
+They need to understand the industry and the particular pain points that potential clients have when looking for the services of your law firm.

 Red flags that signal a poor law firm SEO consultant

 - You should not ask for—or expect—an SEO consultant to guarantee results for your law firm.
 If they do, look elsewhere.